Savannah River

+Two tributaries of the Savannah, the Tugaloo River and the Chattooga River, form Georgia's northernmost border with South Carolina.
+A tributary of the Tugaloo, the Tallulah River, forms the northwest branch of the Savannah and features the two-mile-long (3 km) and almost 1,000-foot-deep (300 m) Tallulah Gorge.
+The Savannah River's drainage basin extends into the southeastern Appalachian Mountains and the state of North Carolina, and is bounded by the Eastern Continental Divide.

-Two major cities are located along the Savannah River: Savannah and Augusta, Georgia.
-They were nuclei of early English settlements during the Colonial period of American history.
+Two major cities in Georgia are located along the Savannah River: Savannah and Augusta.
+Founded in 1733 and 1736, respectively, they were nuclei of early English settlements during the colonial period of American history.

-The Savannah River is tidal at Savannah proper.
-Downstream from there, the river broadens into an estuary before flowing into the Atlantic Ocean.
-The area where the river's estuary meets the ocean is known as "Tybee Roads".
-The Intracoastal Waterway flows through a section of the Savannah River near the city of Savannah.
+The Savannah River is tidal at the city of Savannah.
+Downstream from the city, the river broadens into an estuary before flowing into the Atlantic Ocean.
+The area where the river's estuary meets the ocean is known as Tybee Roads.
+The U.S. Intracoastal Waterway flows through a section of the Savannah River near the city proper.

 Name

 The name "Savannah" comes from a group of Shawnee who migrated to the Piedmont region in the 1680s.
 They destroyed the Westo and occupied established Westo lands at the Savannah River's head of navigation on the Fall Line.
 Present-day Augusta developed near there.
 These Shawnee were called by several variant names, which all derive from their native name, Ša·wano·ki (literally, "southerners").
 The local variants included Shawano, Savano, Savana, and Savannah.

 Another theory is that the name was derived from the English term "savanna", a kind of tropical grassland, which was borrowed by the English from Spanish sabana and used in the colonial southeast.
 The Spanish word was borrowed from the Taino word zabana.
 Other theories interpret the name Savannah to have come from Atlantic coastal tribes, who spoke Algonquian languages.
-These have similar terms meaning "southerner" and, perhaps, "salt".
+These have similar terms meaning "southerner" or perhaps "salt".